giovannapp/Vehicle-to-Grid-extension-optimal-DSS/README.md

 #### 2. State of Charge on Departure
-Critical — owner must leave with enough charge:
+Critical: owner must leave with enough charge:

 $$E_{i,t_{dep}}^{EV} \geq E_{i}^{min,dep} \quad \forall i, t_{dep}$$

 This guarantees owners always leave with at least (say) 80% SoC.
 This directly limits how much energy the grid can extract and is likely the most binding constraint in the entire model.

 #### 3. Participation Willingness Constraint
-New — economic rationality constraint:
+New:  economic rationality constraint:

 $$\lambda_i^{comp} \geq C_i^{deg} + C_i^{opp}$$

-Where $C_i^{opp}$ is the opportunity cost of not using that charge for driving (related to electricity retail price).
+Where $C_i^{opp}$ is the opportunity cost of not using that charge for driving (related to the electricity retail price).
 Below this threshold, rational owners won't participate.

 #### 4. Fleet Size Uncertainty
 Replaces fixed DSS capacity:

 $$P_{i,t}^{EV,max} = N_{i,t}^{av} \cdot P_{charger}^{max}$$

-This is now stochastic — unlike DSS capacity which is deterministic once installed.
+This is now stochastic: unlike DSS capacity, which is deterministic once installed.

 #### 5. Battery Degradation Model

 $$C_i^{deg} = \frac{C_{battery}}{L_{cycle} \cdot 2 \cdot E_{EV}}$$

-Where $L_{cycle}$ is cycle life of the battery.
-A typical Li-ion EV battery costs ~$150/kWh to replace with ~2000 full cycles, giving ~**$0.038/kWh degradation cost** — this becomes the floor for owner compensation.
+Where $L_{cycle}$ is the cycle life of the battery.
+A typical Li-ion EV battery costs ~$150/kWh to replace, with ~2000 full cycles, giving ~**$0.038/kWh degradation cost**:  this becomes the floor for owner compensation.

 ---

 ## Scenarios and Stochasticity

-This is where the model becomes significantly more complex than the original paper.
+This is where the model becomes significantly more complex than in the original paper.
 Three new stochastic dimensions are added on top of load, PV, wind, and price.

 ### New Scenario Dimensions

 #### 1. Driving/Parking Patterns
-- Arrival time distribution (residential: peak arrivals 6–8pm; commercial: 8–9am)
+- Arrival time distribution (residential: peak arrivals 6–8 pm; commercial: 8–9 am)
 - Departure time distribution
 - Distance driven per day → determines SoC on arrival
 - **Sources:** UK National Travel Survey, US National Household Travel Survey (NHTS)